NOTICE TO ALL MEMBERS - New Spider ID launching Summer 2024 - Learn more here.

 Araneus diadematus (Cross Orb-weaver) has been sighted in the following countries: Belgium, Bulgaria, Canada, Denmark, France, Germany, Greece, Ireland, Netherlands, Poland, Spain, Turkey, United Kingdom, United States.

-Araneus diadematus has also been sighted in the following states: California, Connecticut, Illinois, Indiana, Maine, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Oregon, Rhode Island, Vermont, Washington, Wisconsin.
+Araneus diadematus has also been sighted in the following states: California, Connecticut, Illinois, Indiana, Maine, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, Wisconsin.

 Seasonality